JEROMEPRINCEURK23CS1039/Aarokya-Sahayak-AI/DEPLOYMENT_GUIDE.md

    `mongodb+srv://<user>:<password>@<cluster>.mongodb.net/aarogya-sahayak?retryWrites=true&w=majority`
 4. You will use this URI as `MONGO_URI` in the backend environment.

+**Security note:** Never commit your database credentials to the repo.
+Store them only in your hosting provider's Environment Variables.

 Required Backend env vars:

 - `MONGO_URI` → Atlas URI